 In conjunction with her Olympic appearances, Livingstone’s efforts in the Commonwealth Games were nothing short of outstanding.
 Her success included six gold medals, two silver, and one bronze.
 Furthermore, Livingstone also won four gold, two silver and one bronze in six appearances in the Pan Pacific Championships.
 On a national level, Nicole remarkably defended 10 consecutive national backstroke titles between 1987-1996 – a record that is still unbroken today.

 Livingstone retired from her international swimming career in 1996.
 Nicole was recognised for her incredible success through being awarded an Order of Australia in 1997 as well as an Australian Sports Medal in 2000.
 Nicole is also a member of the Victorian Women’s Honour.
-Furthermore, in 2016, Nicole was historically voted into ‘The Carbine Club’ and was announced by the Victorian Government as Chair of the Victorian Institute of Sport.
+Furthermore, in 2016, Nicole was historically voted into ‘The Carbine Club’ and in 2017 was announced by the Victorian Government as Chair of the Victorian Institute of Sport.
 Upon retiring from swimming, Nicole began a long career in media in a variety of roles.
 Nicole provides sports commentary at events such as the Olympic and Commonwealth Games as well as hosting shows across several broadcasting stations, including Wide World of Sports, Any Given Sunday and The Project.

 In 2017, Nicole was announced as the AFL’s Head of Women’s Football which includes the responsibility of delivering the AFLW competition.
 Nicole is a mother to three and along with her sister, Karen Livingstone, founded Ovarian Cancer Australia, after their mother sadly passed away from the disease.
 She is now patron of the organisation.